Home > Outdoor

 (Photo/Christian Black)

-For those with a few miles under their belt and long miles ahead, significant weight savings can be found in a whittled-down shelter.
-It’s a stretch to call them tents, so these shelters will typically be your second or third “tent” purchase.
+A whittled-down shelter can provide significant weight savings for those with a few miles under their belt and long miles ahead.
+It’s sometimes a stretch to call these shelters tents.
+They’ll typically be your second or third “tent” purchase.
 They’re specifically designed for long-distance, fast-paced adventures.
+Some are little more than a tarp with guylines and tent stakes.

 A niche arrow in your backcountry quiver, these shelters often double down using trekking poles as tent poles or eschew the poles altogether.
-Some tents even allow users to just set up the rainfly without the tent body, to maximize minimalism.
+Some tents even allow users to set up the rainfly without the tent body to maximize minimalism.

 Just like a mountaineering tent will be overkill for most, on the other end of the spectrum, these ultralight options can leave the unprepared exposed.
 But with experience, tarps, hammocks, bivy sacks, and pyramid tents can also be pragmatic and very lightweight shelters.